 Events: BIAV holds 2 major events during the year, with funds going directly to those who are served through BIAV programs.
 These 2 events include Charity Golf Classic and a spring Legacy Dinner.

 Golf: Each year, nearly 90 golfers come together to take part in the BIAV Charity Golf Classic.
-In FY19, the event grossed nearly $35,000 which supported Camp Bruce McCoy.
+In FY19, the event grossed nearly $39,538.
 This year, we will implement some new strategies to increase that number.

 Goal